sourcegraph/about/blogposts/2022/sourcegraph-non-devs.md

     <iframe src="https://sourcegraph.com/embed/notebooks/Tm90ZWJvb2s6MTg5?theme=light" frameborder="0" sandbox="allow-scripts allow-same-origin allow-popups" style="width: 100%; height: 190px;"></iframe>
 </p>

-**Impact:** Telemetry sometimes breaks – this is a reality for most data teams.
+**Impact:** Telemetry sometimes breaks—this is a reality for most data teams.
 At Sourcegraph, it used to take days to realize something was broken.
 It then took hours to search through logs to determine which change was made to our telemetry and how to fix it.
 Now, Sourcegraph code monitoring immediately alerts us when a change goes in and what it was, so we can minimize data loss.

 **Time saved:** Code monitoring saves us the 30 minutes required to get up to speed on what is leading to broken data pipelines, and saves us even more time and resources we’d otherwise spend minimizing data loss (and explaining to the company why data was lost and what the consequences of that loss will be).